-If you start up Dr. Java, you will see a screen similar to Figure 5, for the latest stable version (that is probably the one installed in the lab).
+If you start up Dr. Java, you will see a screen similar to Error!
+Reference source not found., for the latest stable version (that is probably the one installed in the lab).

 You may not see the line numbers; if you want to turn them on, click on the Edit menu and select "Preferences".
 In the categories area, click on "Display Options" and then check the "Show all line numbers" box.